Combined P-value Functions for Compatible Effect Estimation and Hypothesis Testing in Drug Regulation: Other p -value combination methods

 \subsubsection{Effect estimation}

 Following a similar approach as with the two-trials rule, CIs and point estimates based on Tippett's method can be obtained in closed-form with the combined estimation function

 The similarity to the two-trials rule is again visible as~\eqref{eq:tippest} looks similar to the estimation function from the two-trials rule~\eqref{eq:2trialsest} with the minimum and maximum flipped and using different normal quantiles.
+In particular, the same median estimates are obtained (i.e., $\hat{\mu}_{\text{2TR}}(1/2) = \hat{\mu}_{\text{T}}(1/2)$) if opposite alternatives are specified.

 We can see that when the observed effect estimates are the same ($\hat{\theta}_1 = \hat{\theta}_2 = \hat{\theta}$), the median estimate ($a = 1/2$) based on Tippett's method is not equal to $\hat{\theta}$ but shifted from it, as the two-trials rule (see panels A and C in Figure~\ref{fig:extremeExamples} for an illustration).
 Similarly, CIs obtained from Tippett's method are typically skewed in the sense that the distances between the point estimate and the upper and lower limits are not the same.